Wildsong/docker-varnish/README.md

 ### Build certbot and create certificates

 Build the correct Certbot image for your configuration.
-I use DNSMadeEasy.
-**There are secrets in this image, so do not send it to a public registry.**
+I use DNSMadeEasy in this example.  **There are secrets in this image, so do not send it to a public registry.**

 Using DNSMadeEasy